Accelerating first-principles molecular-dynamics thermal conductivity calculations for complex systems: Conclusion

 To allow for an objective selection of the convergence region, we discuss approaches to evaluating the uncertainty of the conductivity integral.
 There, we employed the recently proposed KUTE \cite{otero-lema_kute_2025} approach, which is based on uncertainty propagation from the averaged HFACF.
 However, KUTE features non-quantitative intermediate uncertainties, which in a large part originate from the neglected correlation effects during error propagation.
 We propose an approach including the covariance contribution within the framework of a simplified Euler integral which features quantitative uncertainties of GK simulations for different correlation times.
 That uncertainty analysis allows a selection of a value that agrees within the uncertainty as long as the correlation time is long enough to capture the decay of the HFACF.
 The obtained error is substantial and decays only slowly with increasing simulation time showcasing the limits of the direct evaluation technique.

 In summary, while cepstral analysis can severely reduce the required simulation time of GK simulations for low conductivity systems, one should be careful in its application as it can lead to a severe underestimation for materials featuring slow decays of the HFACF.
 In such a case, it is recommended to employ an uncertainty-based approach considering correlation and a significant number of independent simulations.
+Figure~\ref{fig:workflow} illustrates these recommendations.